caresteouvert/caresteouvert_android/README.md

 ## License

-This project is licensed under AGPL v3 terms - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GPL v3 terms - see the [LICENSE](LICENSE) file for details.